Ratbag Games

-Ratbag Games Pty Ltd was an Australian developer of video games such as Powerslide, The Dukes of Hazzard: Return of the General Lee and World of Outlaws: Sprint Cars 2002.
+Ratbag Games Pty Ltd was a video game developer based in Australia.

 History

 Ratbag was founded in 1993 in Adelaide, South Australia, by Richard Harrison and Greg Siegele.
 Known initially as "Emergent Games", the company took three years to prototype their first title Powerslide.
 Following its acquisition by Midway Games on 4 August 2005, the company was known as "Midway Studios - Australia".
-On 13 December 2005, employees at the studio were told that Ratbag was going to be closed by its parent company.
-Two days later, on the 15th, the studio was closed, leaving the staff there without jobs.
-Subsequently, Krome Studios rehired many of the Ratbag staff and established Krome Studios Adelaide.